 Title Deeds in Thailand - LAND

 For any real estate transactions in Thailand, you should verify the Title Deeds.
 We have seen people that think the house is on their land, while the house was on the neighbour's land.
-Others thinking they had X Rai... while they had less.
+Others thinking they had X Rai... while they had much less as their title deed was not accurate.
 Some believe they are full owner, while they only have possessory rights.
 You also have to be sure to deal with the legal owner of this property or his/her fully legal representative.

 You won't be able to register some agreements and rights, like a lease, superficies or a usufruct on land below Nor Sor Sam (certificate of use).
 So, it's important for you to know what the Title Deed of the property is, in order to foresee all your options.

-Black, Green, and Red Garuda (The Garuda is a large methical bird and symbol of Thailand) are appearing on the title deeds and categorized into:
+Black, Green, and Red Garuda (The Garuda is a large mythical bird and symbol of Thailand) are appearing on the title deeds and categorized into:

 Possessory rights like Por Bor Tor

 Pre-emption, called “Nor Sor 2, Nor Sor 2 Gor”,

 Certificate of use, called “Nor Sor 3, Nor Sor 3 Gor, Nor Sor 3 Kor, and